Persival-GmbH/osi-ros2-bridge/README.md

 The <sensor_id> is taken from the sensor_data.sensor_id field.

-Next to the ROS topics named above, a tf is published.
+Next to the ROS2 topics named above, a tf is published.
-It contains the following frames, that are coherent with the corresponding [OSI coordinate systems](https://opensimulationinterface.github.io/osi-antora-generator/asamosi/latest/interface/architecture/reference_points_coordinate_systems.html):
+It contains the following frames, that are coherent with the corresponding [ASAM OSI coordinate systems](https://opensimulationinterface.github.io/osi-antora-generator/asamosi/latest/interface/architecture/reference_points_coordinate_systems.html):

 | Frame                  | Description                                                                                             |
 |------------------------|---------------------------------------------------------------------------------------------------------|